mramshaw/NoteM/README.md

 - [x] Add notes on Android build architectures
 - [x] Add a [Test Plan](TestPlan.md)
 - [ ] Investigate web drivers for testing
+- [x] Investigate the details necessary to effectively debug/analyze the app
 - [ ] Instrument app events to a level of granularity sufficient for debugging & analytics
 - [ ] Build and release for web
 - [ ] Deploy to GitHub Pages